microbus-io/fabric/docs/tech/service-yaml.md

 # `service.yaml`

 `service.yaml` defines the various characteristics of the microservice in a declarative fashion.
-The code generator then picks up these definitions to generate skeleton and boilerplate code, leaving it up to the developer to fill in the gaps and implement the business logic.
+The code generator then picks up these definitions to generate boilerplate and skeleton code, leaving it up to the developer to fill in the gaps and implement the business logic.
+Code generation is additive and idempotent.
 Declarations can be added over time and applied incrementally.

 `service.yaml` include several sections that define the characteristics of the microservice: general, configs, functions, events, sinks, webs, tickers.